Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/README.md

 ### Audio data flow (operations depend on the content of Database.json)

+The operations below execute only when necessary.
+If the sessionMp3 and questionMp3 options are both remote, all audio links point elsewhere, and there is no need to download or process audio files.

 #### First try to download split mp3s from our Google Cloud server:

 ###### https://storage.googleapis.com/apqa_archive/audio/questions/TG2013/TG2013_S01_Q01.mp3 - previously split mp3 files in Google Cloud